Cold Sores

 Learn more

 Welcome to Qoctor’s online doctor service which can provide assessment for Cold Sores.
-Answer some online questions, then book a video consultation with an AHPRA-registered doctor.
+Answer some online questions, then book a consultation with an AHPRA-registered doctor.
 Repeats available (subject to assessment).
 Please also note, your pharmacist may be able to assist you with over the counter treatments for cold sore.

 The consultation fee is $29.99.
 If a prescription is advised, it can be sent as an eScript to your phone OR electronically to your local pharmacy.
 Alternatively you can have medication delivered by an Australian partner pharmacy- in this case, the cost of medication is added at the checkout.
 All treatment and advice is issued subject to your doctor’s assessment.